 If a register has a mark in these columns, it means that the relevant RESET operation resets that register.
-For further details on the RESET Logic please refer to § 2.10.
+For further details on the RESET Logic please refer to § 2.8.

 Table 4.3 and Table 4.4 list register addresses (offset) in CBLT and MCST operations, respectively.
-The ROM address map is reported in Tab.
-4.5.